vuejs/vuepress/docs/reference/plugin-api.md

 <NpmBadge package="@vuepress/core" />

+Plugin API is supported by [@vuepress/core](https://www.npmjs.com/package/@vuepress/core) package.
+You could check out [Node API](./node-api.md) for how to use the VuePress app instance in plugin hooks.

+## Overview

 Plugins should be used before initialization.
 The basic options will be handled once the plugin is used:

 - [name](#name)